aubreyomondi/101907_CCProjects/Lab2/README.md

-# Lexical Analysis
+# Lab 2

-The lexical analysis is the first step in the compilation process.
+**Lexical analysis** is the first step in the compilation process.
 A scanner produces a stream of tokens from the input source file.

 >To illustrate the scanner process the source in Lab1 will be used to explain the process.